 By providing personal information to us either directly or allowing another person to do so on your behalf, you agree that this policy will apply in how we handle your personal information, and you consent to us collecting, using, and disclosing your personal information as detailed in this policy.

 If you do not agree with any part of this policy, you must not provide your personal information to us.
 However, if you do not provide your personal information to us or withdraw the consent that you have given under the policy, this will significantly affect our ability to provide service to you.

 We may collect, use, store and store different forms of personal data about you which includes your identity data such as; username, marital status, gender, title, and date of birth.
-Contract data such as; email addresses, telephone addresses, postal addresses.
-Financial and transactional data such as; bank details, financial card details, details about services used by us.
+Contract data such as; email addresses, telephone addresses, and postal addresses, Financial and transactional data such as; bank details, financial card details, and details about services used by us.
 Technical data such as; internet portal (IP)address, your login data, browser type, and version, location, and time zone setting.
 Profile Data such as; names, photos, username and password, orders made by you, your interests and preferences, marketing and communication data with other special categories of personal data.

 Your personal data shall be used in accordance with the Data Protection and Privacy Act of 2019.
 Most commonly, personal data will be used in the following circumstances.

-In the performance of contracts, we have entered into with you, keeping a record of services subscribed to and deliver services you may have requested, administration, billing, and record-keeping purposes, meeting our legal, contractual, and regulatory obligations arising from the relationship with you.
+In the performance of contracts, we have entered into with you, keeping a record of services subscribed to and delivering services you may have requested, administration, billing, and record-keeping purposes, meeting our legal, contractual, and regulatory obligations arising from the relationship with you.